Activity note: Hotel check-in available from 3:00 p.m.

 Lunch: On your own in Creede to explore the local fare.
 There are several very small family owned restaurants where participants can visit with local residents while dining.

 Afternoon: We’ll then continue on the Byway following the Rio Grande River lined with willows and boggy meadows which provide perfect habitat for moose.
-Stopping at a cluster of waterfalls on North and South Clear Creeks, we’ll see the South Falls’ clean 60 foot drop from the edge of the sand colored volcanic tuff to the boulders below and North Clear Creek Falls’ drop of about 100 feet.
+Stopping at a cluster of waterfalls on North and South Clear Creeks, we’ll see the North Clear Creek Falls drop of about 100 feet from the edge of the sand colored volcanic tuff to the boulders below.
 It is possible to get views from several angles at this excellent photo stop.
 Carrying on, the Byway continues to the summit of Spring Creek Pass and enters dense spruce fir forests.
-Windy Point’s pull off offers a spectacular view of 8 peaks of the San Juan Mountains ranging from 12,821 to 14,309 feet in elevation.
 The Slumgullion Earthflow is another geologic wonder on this Byway and has been designated as a National Natural Landmark.
 The huge multi-colored earth flow (slide) occurred about 700 years ago when the cliff face collapsed and ran downhill.
 It moved significantly again about 350 years ago.
 The United States Geologic Survey (USGS) tracks the movement of the slide.
-We’ll also see a marker on the road marking the Alfred Packer massacre site that took place in the winter of 1873.
+We’ll also see a marker on the road marking the Alferd Packer massacre site that took place in the winter of 1873.
 Our Group Leader will tell us the interesting story of how Packer set out with several companions on a prospecting venture, became lost during snowstorms, and were forced to spend the winter in the mountains near Lake City.
 Only Packer stumbled out alive in the spring.
 Eventually, however, darker details surrounding these events began to surface.
 The tiny (population 375) town of Lake City is the only incorporated town in Hinsdale County.
 It was a mining and transportation center in the 19th century.
 The entire town is on the National Historic Register.
 This is the perfect community for a stop to independently explore the Victorian buildings housing unique locally owned shops.
 We will arrive at our hotel in Gunnison in the late afternoon.

 Dinner: At a local restaurant in Gunnison, we’ll dine on a plated meal including coffee, tea, lemonade, and water; other beverages available for purchase.